 “Are you so foolish?
 Having begun by the Spirit, are you now being perfected by the flesh?” (v.
 3).
 The Spirit was given by grace, not law, so what did they hope to achieve by observing laws, such as circumcision of the flesh?
 It just didn’t make sense!

 The Galatian Christians were apparently being taught that they needed to add the Law to their faith.
 False teachers were saying that they needed to progress further in the faith by observing the Torah.
-They were teaching circumcision and the entire Law of Moses (Galatians 5:2-3; Acts 15:5).
+They were teaching circumcision and the entire Law of Moses (Gal.
+5:2-3; Acts 15:5).

 Paul says this is a ridiculous idea — if a person is given the Holy Spirit on the basis of faith, without deserving this gift, then Christianity is based on faith, and there is no place for works as far as salvation is concerned.
 (Paul will later comment on how Christians should behave in response to Christ’s work, but here he makes it clear that salvation is on the foundation of faith in what Christ has done.)
 Our goal cannot be attained by human effort, and that is why Jesus died on the cross.
 Whatever work had to be done, he did on the cross.

 Paul asks, “Does he who supplies the Spirit to you and works miracles among you do so by works of the law, or by hearing with faith?”
-(3:5).
+(Gal.
+3:5).
 The Galatians had already seen enough evidence: miracles in their midst.
 And God had done this on the basis of faith, not of works of the Law.
 The Galatians had been doing great without the law, so why would they now entertain the idea that they needed to start keeping the law?

 Evidence from Scripture

-Paul’s opponents were apparently saying that Scripture required people to observe the law in order to be counted as righteous (see, for example, Deuteronomy 6:25).
+Paul’s opponents were apparently saying that Scripture required people to observe the law in order to be counted as righteous (see, for example, Deut.
+6:25).
 They would have cited the example of Abraham, since Jews traced the promise of salvation back to him, and traced the requirement of circumcision back to him, as well.

-Paul agrees that people need to be part of Abraham’s family, but he says that the law is not part of the deal: “Know then that it is those of faith who are the sons of Abraham” (v.
-7).
+Paul agrees that people need to be part of Abraham’s family, but he says that the law is not part of the deal: “Know then that it is those of faith who are the sons of Abraham” (Gal.
+3:7).
 Even in the Old Testament, a right relationship with God came through faith.
 God counted Abraham as acceptable because he believed, not because of his obedience.
 God will accept everyone who believes, because they are like Abraham in this significant respect.